Rainbow week complete!

 You can find detailed pictures of our Rainbows lapbook and links to all the free printables HERE.

-We started off our Rainbow week right by reading the story of Noah in our Illustrated Children's Bible.
+We started off our Rainbow week right by reading the story of Noah in The Child's Story Bible.
 We also read lots of other great rainbow books this week.
-You can see my book picks in the widget at the bottom of the page.
+You can see my book picks at the bottom of the page.
 To go along with our Noah story, Dude played with the popsicle stick puppets from our lapbook (link above).

 He also went through the color matching flip book to match up the colored animals with the correct color words. (link above) He liked this a lot.